ekim0188/theGrind2/README.md

         information into a file, detecting changes in the files and storing the information in a way that is useful to the user goToReg.cs -C# script to take the user to the registration page

+11/20/18 MB
+Uploaded chalkboardScene.unity and generateOrder.cs
+chalkboardScene-Rough design of a scene to display the order the user is going to create.
+The name, ingredients, size, and number of shots will be used to update the text on the board so the user can follow the recipe.
+In a following edit a checkbox can be added by each ingredient and updated via scripts when the user performs the correct step. generateOrder.cs-This script generates a random number to designate an order to be made by the user, in an updated version it will also select a random size for the user.
+A chalkboard update script will also be created to modify the UI text on the chalkboard so the user can see the drink they are going to create.